Core Curriculum Component Area 070

 As a result, two patterns of instruction have evolved among Texas universities and community colleges in which Federal and Texas government are studied either separately or in a parallel/comparative manner.

-At UT Austin Federal and Texas government are studied together in GOV 310L to satisfy the content requirement of §51.301; one course chosen from GOV 312L, 312P, or 312R rounds out the semester-hour requirement.
-Courses at institutions teaching Federal and Texas government in a comparative/parallel pattern transfer as GOV 310L+312L.
+At UT Austin Federal and Texas constitutions are studied together in GOV 310L to satisfy the content requirement of §51.301; one course chosen from GOV 306C, 312L, or 312P rounds out the semester-hour requirement.
+Courses at institutions teaching Federal and Texas government in a comparative/parallel pattern transfer as GOV 310L+312L to satisfy the core 070 government requirement.

 The Texas Common Course Numbering (TCCN) system identifies two pairs of courses applicable to the legislative requirement: